ocean-tracking-network/node-manager-training/_episodes/05_project_metadata.md

 Once you are sure that both the scientific and common names are correct, based on the information provided by both the project and the notebook, you may click the `Add to project` button for each animal record you'd like to insert.

-There will be confirmation display in the notebook to demonstrate if the insertion was successful.
+There will be a confirmation display in the notebook to demonstrate if the insertion was successful.

 #### Task list checkpoint